abdurahim50/LinuxWorld-Placement-Oriented-Devops/Ansible.md

 # TASK 6 From the training video
-## Scenario: Installing and Starting Docker on a Remote Server
+## Scenario: Installing Docker and Pulling a Specific Docker Image
 Imagine you need to set up Docker on a group of remote servers in your environment.
-Docker is essential for containerizing applications, and your task is to automate its installation and configuration.
+Docker is crucial for containerizing applications, and your task is to automate its installation, configuration, and the retrieval of specific Docker images.

 ### Instructions:
 + Download and configure the Docker repository on all target servers.
 + Install the Docker CE (Community Edition) software.
 + Start the Docker service on the target servers.
 + Ensure that the Docker service is enabled to start on boot.
++ Pull the ubuntu Docker image with a specific tag (14.04) from Docker Hub on the target servers.
 ___________________________________________________________________________________________________________________________________________________________________

 # Solution